 JA: The first images here weren’t actually in my MA show but they were key pieces in the overall project.
 Blue Room consists of a shadow dial created from 11 am – Noon.

-To make a Shadow Dial each 10 minutes I drew a line between the shadow and the light – or more simply around the shadow lines.
-These pieces are very time based and I like to print these quite small so the viewer has to naturally look very closely at the lights movement.
-In the next stage I transfer these onto tracing paper and photograph them as slides.
+To make a Shadow Dial, each 10 minutes I draw a line between the shadow and the light – or more simply I trace around the shadow lines.
+These pieces are very time based and I tend to print these particular ones quite small so the viewer has to look very closely at the lights movement.
+In the next stage I transfer these onto tracing paper by tracing the chalk lines onto tracing paper with pencil, which is where they become physical maps, and finally I stick these maps to a window and photograph them as slides.

-There were 2 shadow dial maps in my MA show, Sunrise and Solar Noon.
+There were 2 Shadow Maps in my MA show, Sunrise and Solar Noon.

 These drawings were and still are at the core of my work, they are made in a process which begins with watching light and tracing shadow lines in order to measure and interpret them.

 I wanted to collect and file them, in a way to collect invisible things, I began making these shadow dials after my foundation art project , working mainly in three locations over a period of three years before collating them into Shadow Dial Studies in my MA.

 The idea behind this is to hold time in works that are informed by light, weather and the layout of the place or building I am in.